 Where FR data is to be used for scoring, the organizer must have visited every location which could affect the scoring and got a GNSS fix of that position.
 E.g. turn points, hidden gates etc. It is not acceptable to extract positions from a map in any circumstances.
 Points that will not require FR evidence for scoring (eg. because a marshal will be taking times at a hidden gate) must be specifically briefed.

 1.14.6 The scoring zone for FR's is independent of any other zone or sector (eg. one with ground observers).
-A scoring zone will normally be a cylinder of 100 m radius and of infinite height for turnpoints and 200m wide for gates, if not defined different in Task Catalog for specific task.
+A scoring zone will normally be a cylinder of 200 m radius and of infinite height.